 Personal Interaction with the Research

 I came into this research with a heart for the community if Isla.
-But with me background in city planning, I take into deep consideration the long term effects of any local government decision I never expected myself to be soft of heart towards the NHA.
+But with my background in city planning, I take into deep consideration the long term effects of any local government decision I never expected myself to be soft of heart towards the NHA.
 But my interview with the NHA really opened my eyes to a number of issues I had only briefly considered previously.

 From my initial windshield survey through Isla, a number of structural problems inherent in the community came to my attention.
 The amount of foundation work that would need to be done to rebuild the area would be costly, how to manage the sewage system, how to manage the garbage that flows in from the water etc. I was torn because the situation in its own way is dire.
 Yet in its own way, the people are happy.
 But when I looked on at the community I realized how big of an undertaking this would be.
 My greatest fear was that if the residents received land tenure, that perhaps like it’s neighbouring communities Parola and Baseco, Isla would continue on as a slum community.